Best Running Gloves of 2025

 • No silicone grippers

-If you’re looking for an everyday running glove with a technical feature or two that won’t break the budget, we recommend the REI Co-op Liner Gloves 2.0.
+If you’re looking for a ligthweight everyday running glove with a technical feature or two that won’t break the budget, we recommend the REI Co-op Liner Gloves 2.0.
 This glove is stretchy, with soft inside fabric and tightly woven material on the outside.
 This combination creates a glove that feels nice against the hand, allows you to open gels and bar wrappers, and blocks wind in the process.

 Shop the REI Co-Op Liner Gloves 2.0